fsantanna/pingus/ceu/README.md

 @NN(pressed_1,,pressed_2).
 It also initializes the variable `press_time` to count the time since the first click @NN(press_time_1,,press_time_2).
-If another click occurs within 1 second, the class signals the double click to the application @NN(armageddon).
+If another click occurs within 1 second @NN(check), the class signals the double click to the application @NN(armageddon).
 Otherwise, the `pressed` and `press_time` state variables are reset
 @NN(reset_1,-,reset_2).